jkaashoek/radar/README.md

 to Facebook news feed.
 You can post new posts by typing them in the box at the bottom of the page.
 The posts are also stored in a database and the page displays recent ones.
-The intent is also have support for comments and searching through past posts and chats, but that isn't there yet.
+The intent is also have support for comments and searching through past posts and chats, but that is not there yet.